juniorsundarCasual/TGT/vault/volume-5.chapter-304.md

 Marie scoffed in disbelief.
 "It's a fair competition.
 Why must I cripple myself just for your benefit?"

-Shuri growled angrily before collecting the cards with a sweeping motion, "Forget it!"
+"It's part of the rules of the contest!
+The mode I intend to use to defeat you is a regular game of Blackjack," Shuri growled angrily before collecting the cards with a sweeping motion, "Forget it!"

 "No, no," Marie stopped her once again by grabbing Shuri's arm.
 "I'll play ball.
 No mana senses.
 But, just so you know, you still won't win."